Thejomurthi/TRAFFIC-CLEARANCE-SYSTEM-FOR-EMERGENCY-VEHICLE-USING-ARTIFICIAL-INTELLIGENCE/README.md

 # TRAFFIC-CLEARANCE-SYSTEM-FOR-EMERGENCY-VEHICLE-USING-ARTIFICIAL-INTELLIGENCE
 AI-powered traffic clearance system for emergency vehicles using YOLO-based ambulance detection, Raspberry Pi, OpenCV, and IoT.
 Dynamically controls traffic signals to provide a clear path, reducing response time and improving road safety.
-# Traffic Clearance System for Emergency Vehicles Using Artificial Intelligence

-An AI-powered intelligent traffic management system that detects emergency vehicles (such as ambulances) in real time using computer vision and automatically controls traffic signals to provide a clear path.
-The system aims to reduce emergency response time, improve road safety, and minimize traffic congestion.

 ---